 Since 2013, Sunnylands education & environmental programs staff, with the assistance of local experienced birders, has been monitoring and documenting resident and migratory bird species at the historic estate and Center & Gardens.
 Weekly guided bird trips record the species that remain onsite to breed and nest or migrate through along their Pacific Flyway route.

 Migrations of waterfowl, marsh, and shorebirds occur during spring and fall, providing the best time to see the most variety at the estate.
 However, smaller birds and birds of prey occur on the property year-round.
 These birds are attracted to Sunnylands’ freshwater lakes and streams, multiple habitats for nesting and roosting, and an abundant food supply.

 In close proximity to the Colorado River, the Salton Sea, Picacho State Recreation Area, and other stopping points on the Pacific Flyway, Sunnylands is a natural site for the migrants to rest on their long-distance journey.

-The variety of habitats on the historic estate and at the Center & Gardens appeals to a wide cross-section of bird species.
-In two years, more than 100 bird species have been sited.
+The variety of habitats on the historic estate and at the Center & Gardens appeals to a wide cross section of bird species.
+In two years, more than 130 bird species have been sighted.

 See below for the current bird list.
 This list will be updated as new species are identified.

-Free bird walks are offered at the Center & Gardens that require no reservation.
+Free bird walks are offered at the Center & Gardens and require no reservation.
 See the Sunnylands Events Calendar for information and a complete schedule.

 Bird tours of the estate are available in advance through online ticket sale.